 Enterprise IT teams often run into major issues when trying to build on-prem Kubernetes environments using their existing legacy infrastructure.
 This is because traditional servers, storage, and networking solutions aren’t architected for the way that Kubernetes and containers use IT resources.
 Kubernetes is a very dynamic platform, and if underlying resources can’t be provisioned and scaled in lock-step with an application’s needs, organizations will miss out on the agility benefits of going “cloud native.”

 Unlike legacy datacenter infrastructure, Nutanix HCI is well suited for enterprise-grade Kubernetes environments by virtue of its scalability, resiliency, and ease of configuration.
-Running Anthos on Nutanix gives customers a multicloud infrastructure solution that delivers limitless ability to run web-scale containerized applications.
+Running Anthos on bare metal with Nutanix gives customers a multicloud infrastructure solution that delivers limitless ability to run web-scale containerized applications.

 Nutanix HCI also enables users to choose their preferred hardware and integrates comprehensive solutions for virtualization, storage, and management.